MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 # Set up a NAT network

 Windows 10 Hyper-V now supports native network address translation (NAT).
-This guide will walk you through creating a NAT network and connecting a virtual machine.
+This guide will walk you through:
+* creating a NAT network
+* connecting an existing virtual machine to your new network
+* confirming that the virtual machine is connected correctly

 Requirements:
-* Windows build blah
+* Windows build **BUILD NUMBER**
 * Hyper-V role is enabled (instructions here)

+## Create a NAT network
 Let's walk through setting up a new NAT network.

 1. Open a PowerShell console as Administrator -- you must also be part of the Hyper-V Administrators group.